procore/elixir-sdk/README.md

   default_version: "v1.0"
 ```

-`default_version` sets the rest or vapid API version you would like to be used when not specified in your request.
+`default_version` sets the default API version to use if none is specified in the client request.
+Should be either "v1.0" (recommended) or "vapid" (legacy).

 Add `:procore` to your list of applications if using Elixir 1.3 or lower.